Expediting quantum state transfer through the long-range extended XY model: Less time to achieve quantum advantage through long-range interactions

 However, one of the above inequalities is violated for \(|g|>1\) for different anisotropy parameters.
-Overall, there are pairs of \((g, \lambda)\) for which \(t_q\) remains almost constant with \(z\) although for some values, it fluctuates with \(z\).
+Overall, there exist pairs of \((g, \lambda)\) for which \(t_q\) remains nearly independent of \(z\) while for some values, it exhibits noticable fluctuations with \(z\).
 On average, we find \(t_q \approx [20, 30] \) in this domain of \(\alpha\).
-As expected, note that there is a critical threshold value of \(\alpha \approx 5\) above which \(z\)-dependence completely vanishes.

-{\it quasi-LR regime.} Again \(|g|>1\), \(t_q\) remains almost constant with \(z\) for some \(\lambda\) values including \(\lambda =0\).
-Interestingly, in this domain, one can always find a \(z\) value for which \(t_q^{z=1} > t_q^{z>1}\) (see Fig. \ref{Fig:tqzvariation}(b)).
+{\it Quasi-LR regime.} Again, \(|g|>1\), \(t_q\) remains almost constant with \(z\) for some \(\lambda\) values including \(\lambda =0\).
+Interestingly, in this domain, one can always identify a coordination number \(z>1\) for which

+as illustrated in Fig. \ref{Fig:tqzvariation}(b)).
 On the other hand, when \(|g|<1\), and \(\lambda \neq 0\), \(t_q^{z>1}\) fluctuates more and is significantly higher than \(t_q^{z=1}\).
-One can argue that this high value of \(t_q\) is due to the entanglement-creation between any two arbitrary sites which is not the case when there is only nearest-neighbor interactions.
-But we will show that such a simplistic argument may not be true as low \(t_q\) can also be found in the LR domain.
+While this increase can be attributed to enhanced entanglement creation between distant sites which is not the case when there is only nearest-neighbor interactions.
+However, we will show that such a simplistic explanation may not be true since low \(t_q\) can also be found in the LR domain.